Uzbekistan Visa and Passport Requirements

 Visitors staying longer than three days must register with the Ministry of Internal Affairs within three working days.
 However, most hotels will automatically do this on your behalf.

-Before applying by post, applicants should first contact the consular section of the embassy (except for nationals of Austria, Belgium, France, Germany, Italy, Japan, Spain, Switzerland, the UK and the USA).
+Before applying by post, applicants should first contact the consular section of the embassy (except for nationals of Austria, Belgium, the Czech Republic, France, Germany, Italy, Japan, Spain, Switzerland, the UK and the USA).

 It is sometimes possible to pick up your visa on arrival at Tashkent International Airport, but only if there is no Uzbek embassy in your country of residence.
 You will need full visa support for this from a travel agent.
 There is no visa on arrival at any overland border crossings.

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements for Uzbekistan.